 Life After Backpacking: 5 Tips for Settling Down But Still Daydreaming

 There comes a time in the life of many backpackers when they have to put the pack down and do a bit of settling.
-I know there’ll be some of you out there who argue with this, but for the vast majority of people they do decide that settling down a little – getting a mortgage, perhaps having children – is something they want to do, and they’re prepared to give up the globetrotting, wandering life they’ve got used to in exchange for their new priorities.
+I know some of you out there argue with this.
+But, at some point, the majority of people decide that settling down a little — getting a mortgage, perhaps having children, etc. — is something they want to do, and they’re prepared to give up their globetrotting, wandering lifestyle in exchange for their new priorities.

-But no matter how wonderful the new priorities are, settling down is never easy for people who’ve got used to traveling.
+But no matter how wonderful the new priorities are, settling down is never easy for people who are used to traveling.
 I don’t have to look further than myself for a good example.
-I spent a few years taking trips from my home base in Perth, then six years living in three different countries and traveling constantly from these new bases.
-I didn’t even want to return to Australia just yet but circumstances just kind of worked out that way.
-And now, two years in to the settling down process, I still have extraordinarily itchy feet and regular moments of stress where I really wish I could just book a flight somewhere and get far away from this settled-down life.
+I spent a few years taking trips from my home in Perth, then six years living in three different countries and traveling constantly from these new bases.
+I didn’t even want to return to Australia just yet but circumstances kind of worked out that way.
+And now, two years into the “settling down” process, I still have extraordinarily itchy feet and regular moments of stress where I wish I could book a flight somewhere and get far away from this settled-down life.

-Australians in particular – or so I’ve heard – are renowned for wandering the world, working overseas or backpacking for years, but very often coming home to settle down.
-Many of my Aussie friends have done something similar to me.
-From their experiences as well as my own, I’ve learned a bunch of ways to deal with the settling down phase and learn that a life led not constantly on the road is alright too.
+Australians in particular — or so I’ve heard — are renowned for wandering the world, working overseas, or backpacking for years, but very often coming home to settle down.
+Many of my Aussie friends have done something similar.
+From their experiences as well as my own, I’ve learned a few ways to deal with this inevitable phase and learn that a life led not constantly on the road is alright too.

 Here are some of my tips if you find yourself in the same situation: